 Download the user case study "Gifts, Entertainment and Hospitality" to learn more about the benefits of automating your global policies, setting rules to deliver your policies and maintaining control through pre and post clearance activities and reporting.

 Most employees want to follow your gift, entertainment and hospitality policies.
 Compliance officers are well-positioned to make these efforts successful by implementing a few simple changes and utilizing clear communication during this often chaotic time of year.

 MCO's Gifts, Entertainment and Hospitality solution provides firms with comprehensive monitoring and management of employee gifts, entertainment, and hospitality activities.
-Gifts, Entertainment and Hospitality is part of MCO’s Know Your Employee compliance suite, an integrated solution that manages attestations and certifications, personal trades, outside business activities, gifts & hospitality, access to MNPI and other areas of employee compliance.
+Gifts, Entertainment and Hospitality is part of MCO’s Know Your Employee compliance suite, an integrated solution that manages attestations and certifications, personal trades, outside business activities, gifts & hospitality, communications compliance and other areas of employee compliance.

 If you would like to see a demo to see first hand how MyComplianceOffice helps firms manage gifts and entertainment and other areas of employee compliance efficiently and cost-effectively, let us know and we'll set something up.

-And watch the on-demand webinar Tis the Season: Strategies for Gifts and Entertainment Compliance for more insight from Jane Shahmanesh plus answers to audience questions including cash and cash equivalents, best practices for dually registered firms, the definition of reasonable entertainment and more.
+And watch the on-demand webinar Compliance Techniques for Managing Gifts and Entertainment for more insight from Tom Kennedy plus answers to audience questions including the impact of gifts when you're doing business with friends, limits involving customer conferences, and best practices for logging gifts.

 Gifts and Entertainment Compliance Resources from MCO:

 - How to Build a Strong Gifts, Entertainment & Hospitality Program